 Basing diet on blood type

 Interest in the topic of the relationships between blood type, diet, and health (including risk of cancer) was heightened with the publication of the book, Eat Right 4 Your Type by Peter D'Adamo in 1996.
 The book describes a theory of healthy eating for the main blood types that is based on the adaptations that human beings have made over time as a result of migration and changes in habitat.
 Under this theory, type A arose during the change from hunter-gatherer to an agrarian lifestyle, type B developed out of the migration and merging of the races from the African homeland to Europe, Asia and the Americas, type O evolved with the ascent of humans to the top of the food chain, and type AB arrived with the modern intermingling of the disparate groups.
-Like Paleolithic and raw food diets, the underlying premise of eating right for your blood type is that the healthiest diet for a given individual is a version of the diet of his ancestors.
+Like Paleolithic and raw food diet, the underlying premise of eating right for your blood type is that the healthiest diet for a given individual is a version of the diet of his ancestors.

 The conclusions offered with respect to diet under D'Adamo's theory for the most part have not been tested empirically.
 Indeed, it would be very difficult to devise studies to attempt to verify such a broad-based and multi-faceted theory.
 For those who are committed to following the precepts set out in Eat Right 4 Your Type and related publications, we suggest comparing your recommended diet with the foods in our lists of recommended foods and foods to avoid and making appropriate adjustments.